The Rolling Stones: Musical development

+Stephen Hyden writes:The Rolling Stones turn 50 next year, an unprecedented milestone for a rock group and confirmation of an obvious truism: Nobody survives like the world's greatest rock 'n' roll band.
+Starting out as a purist blues combo that fronted a bad-boy image while recording the occasional Lennon/McCartney pop tune and string-laden ballad to help secure their popularity, the Stones deftly moved through a number of guises in the '60s and '70s while remaining essentially the same band at its core.
+When arena-rock reigned, the Stones became an excessive live act whose decadence was on par with Led Zeppelin; when David Bowie and glam became the hippest thing in England, Mick Jagger lathered on the mascara and campy posturing.
+By the time of 1978's Some Girls, the Stones absorbed the energy of New York City's punk and disco scenes so completely that it reinvigorated the band's career, spawning their final (to date) No. 1 single in the U.S., "Miss You."

 Legacy

 Since their formation in 1962, the Rolling Stones have survived multiple feuds.
-They have released 30 studio albums, 23 live albums, 12 official compilation albums, many recognised bootleg recordings, all of which compromise over 340 songs.
+They have released 31 studio albums, 13 live albums, 28 official compilation albums and many recognised bootleg recordings, all of which comprise more than 340 songs.
 According to OfficialCharts.com, the Stones are ranked the fourth bestselling group of all time.
 Their top single is "(I Can't Get No) Satisfaction", regarded by many at the time as "the classic example of rock and roll".
 The Stones contributed to the blues lexicon, creating their own "codewords" and slang, such as "losing streak" for menstrual period, which they have used throughout their catalogue of songs.

 They pioneered the "raw, blues-based sound" that came to define hard rock and has been viewed as the musical "vanguard of a major transfusion" of various cultural attitudes, making them accessible to youth in Britain and the rest of the world.
 Muddy Waters was quoted as saying that the Rolling Stones and other English bands piqued the interest of American youth in blues musicians.
 After they came to the United States, sales of Waters' albums—and those of other blues musicians—increased public interest, thus helping to reconnect the country with its own music.

+The Stones were supporters of the civil rights movement, having a clause in period contracts stating that they would not perform in segregated venues.
+Breach of this clause would fine the promoter £30,100 and allow the band to walk away.
+Their support of civil rights causes has continued to the current era.